ABOUT STUDYING IN AUSTRIA

 General Information on Studying in Austria

-The following resources provide information on Austrian education, in particular higher education, in addition to giving an overview on general aspects of living in this country for anyone who is planning on studying, teaching, or conducting research in Austria.
-Most of the information is directed at students who hope to enroll directly at Austrian institutions, with the exception of the "Study Abroad" section, which is aimed at students currently enrolled in US institutions planning complete a portion of their studies in Austria through a study abroad or exchange program.
+The following resources provide information on Austrian education—in particular higher education—and an overview on general aspects of living in Austria for anyone who is planning on studying, teaching, or conducting research in the country.
+Most of the information is directed at students who hope to enroll directly at Austrian institutions, with the exception of the "Study Abroad" section, which is aimed at students currently enrolled at US institutions who plan to complete a portion of their studies in Austria through a study abroad or exchange program.

 Studying in Austria

 The OeAD manages this website, which provides extensive information on higher education institutions, scholarships, and living and studying in Austria.

 This website, maintained by the Austrian Federal Ministry of Education, Science and Research provides detailed information on various programs of study offered at Austrian universities.

 OeAD gives a basic overview of the system of higher education in Austria and is linked to bildungssystem.at (also in English), which provides an interactive, in-depth look at the Austrian educational system.